Toshiba Satellite L40-170

 It is also available as Low Voltage Version with very small current consumption.

-540: » Further information can be found in our Comparison of Mobile Processsors.
+540: Entry level Celeron processor based on the Merom core.» Further information can be found in our Comparison of Mobile Processsors.

 » Further information can be found in our Notebook Purchase Guide.